Committing to Quitting: Your Stop-Smoking Plan

 - Tell yourself that these emotions are uncomfortable, but they will pass.

-- Identify and think about ways you can avoid those things that make you reach for a cigarette (smoking triggers), at least at first.
-Try to change your smoking habits and rituals.
-Think about situations in which you will be at greatest risk for smoking.
+- Think about ways to avoid things that make you reach for tobacco (your triggers).
+Identify situations in which you will be at greatest risk.

-- Plan for ways to handle a strong urge to smoke.
+- Plan for ways to handle a strong urge to use tobacco.
 You might try exercising, walking your dog, or calling or texting a friend.

 - Start a hobby or activity.

-- Cut down on stress.
-Calm yourself or release tension by reading a book, taking a hot bath, or digging in your garden.
+- Calm yourself or release tension by reading a book, taking a hot bath, or digging in your garden.

 - Be prepared for relapse.